Actuarial-Control-Cycle-T1-2024/group-page-showcase-luminous-lake-lifeguards/README.md

 # 2024 SOA Research Challenge - Developing a Health Incentive Program for SuperLife

-_"Tell me and I forget.
-Teach me and I remember.
-Involve me and I learn" - Benjamin Franklin_

 ---

 ### Team: Luminous Lake Lifeguards
 ### Team Members: Christopher Hanzek, Bilal Ibrahim, Tahir Khawaja, Alessandro La Mela, and Vaasav Mehta.

-### Congrats on completing the [2024 SOA Research Challenge](https://www.soa.org/research/opportunities/2024-student-research-case-study-challenge/)!

->Now it's time to build your own website to showcase your work.
->To create a website on GitHub Pages to showcase your work is very easy.

-This is written in markdown language.
->
-* Click [link](https://classroom.github.com/a/biNKOeX_) to accept your group assignment.

 #### Follow the [guide doc](doc1.pdf) to submit your work.